kubernetes/enhancements/keps/sig-api-machinery/5000-api-linting-crd-schema-tooling/README.md

 This proposal introduces two new sig-api-machinery subprojects to improve the experience of developing Kubernetes APIs (including CRDs).

-A linter, `kube-api-linter` (aka `kal`) as a golangci-lint plugin for evaluating Go types that are used to generate both built-in types and CRDs, to ensure they follow the Kubernetes API conventions and best practices.
+A linter, `kube-api-linter` as a golangci-lint plugin for evaluating Go types that are used to generate both built-in types and CRDs, to ensure they follow the Kubernetes API conventions and best practices.

 A CRD schema upgrade checker, `crdify` as a CLI that compares generated CRD schemas to identify changes to the CRD schema, and ensure that any changes are compatible.